Here's a term you'll want to learn: "Manager's Special."

 And that's the trick to eating well for less: If you take the long view, you can reduce the cost of almost any meal you make.
 Freezing, in particular, is a tool you'll want to use.
 After all, it can save you from eating those bulk potatoes and green beans for a whole month.

-For more information on cooking, freezing and staying on budget, check out the links on the next page.
+For more information on cooking, freezing and staying on budget, check out the links below.

 - Common Ingredient Substitutions.
 The Old Farmer's Almanac.
 (Nov.
 5, 2011) http://www.almanac.com/content/common-ingredient-substitutions

 - Bittman, Mark.
 "Freeze That Thought."
 The New York Times: Dining and Wine.
 May 5, 2009.
 (Nov.
 5, 2011) http://www.nytimes.com/2009/05/06/dining/06mini.html?pagewanted=all

 Are you looking for some salad recipes that save you money?
 Check out this article and get 5 salad recipes that save you money.